dlukes/go-fish/README.md

 ```

 Alternatively, you can just clone this repo as `~/.config/fish` and
-install all or just some of the software by hand.
+install all or just some of the software by hand (or maybe it has
+already been installed by your system administrator).
 Here's a list of
 what's included, with links:

 - the [`fish` shell] itself